Modern Slavery Statement - Whitworths

 Whitworths approach to due diligence within our supply chain is guided by our Responsible Sourcing Policy.
 A copy of which is issued to all prospective suppliers as part of a Supplier Introduction Pack and ways of working with our business.
 Whilst we are mindful of the limitations of audits, our audit programme is a critical enabler in the discovery and management of modern slavery risks throughout our supply chain.

 We are active members of SEDEX (Supplier Ethical Data Exchange) and continue to use their system and tools to map our supply chains, assess key areas of risk and monitor improvement activity across our supply chain.
+We review all SMETA audits carried out at our suppliers’ sites, and ensure corrective actions, and where appropriate remediations are carried out.
+Suppliers with critical non-compliances are reviewed, and their progress towards full compliance supported.
+Delisting is retained as a last resort option for suppliers who fail to resolve critical non-compliances.

 As a supplier to our customers, we are audited against their individual Codes of Practice, of which ethical standards form part of the audit scope.
 It is a requirement that we be ethically compliant to gain approval as a supplier.
 We are also third party audited by accreditation bodies and ethical standards are part of these audit scopes.
 Internally, audits are carried out against customer and accreditation bodies’ codes of practice and standards as a means of continuous improvement.